Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Detailed proofs

 \textit{Step 5 (Uniqueness)}.
-The uniqueness of solution to the coupled system \eqref{u}-\eqref{p} (under the data regularity provided in the first part of the proof above) was still an open problem as in \cite{vishnevskii2020evolutionary, MR3471659}, and it is not trivial.
-However, the uniqueness of solution to the uncoupled system -- under the same data assumptions -- can be proved using \cite[Section 7.1.2-Theorem 4, Section 7.2.1-Theorem 4]{evans}.
-To this end, we follow the approach in~\cite{Rivera} to construct mollified test functions that possess sufficient regularity and are compactly supported in the time interval \([0, T]\).
+The uniqueness of solution to the coupled system \eqref{u}-\eqref{p} (under the data regularity provided in the first part of the proof above) was still an open problem as in Refs. \refcite{vishnevskii2020evolutionary,MR3471659}, and it is not trivial.
+However, the uniqueness of solution to the uncoupled system -- under the same data assumptions -- can be proved using Section 7.1.2-Theorem 4 and Section 7.2.1-Theorem 4 in Ref. \refcite{evans}.
+To this end, we follow the approach in~Ref. \refcite{Rivera} to construct mollified test functions that possess sufficient regularity and are compactly supported in the time interval \([0, T]\).

 Let us define $\rho_\varepsilon (s)=\varepsilon^{-1} \rho(\varepsilon^{-1}s)$ for $\varepsilon >0$, where $\rho(t)$ is a function in $C_0^{\infty}(\mathbb{R})$ satisfying